Landing at Nassau Bay: Aftermath

 As a result of the landing at Nassau Bay, the Allied forces gained a vital supply point for the attack against Salamaua.
-Throughout early and mid-July, two more battalions of the 162nd Infantry Regiment were landed at Nassau Bay, and several Australian and US artillery batteries were also brought ashore.
+Throughout early and mid-July, two more battalions of the 162nd Infantry Regiment were landed at Nassau Bay, and several Australian and U.S. artillery batteries were also brought ashore.
 The larger of these pieces were used to shell Japanese positions on the reverse slopes of the ridges in the surrounding areas, as well as Salamaua itself.
 Meanwhile, the Allied forces began a flanking drive on Salamaua, in conjunction with further actions to the west.

 The Papuan Infantry Battalion advanced along the coast ahead of the 162nd Infantry Regiment and reached Lake Salus on 9 July and then pushed on to Tambu Bay.
-In mid-July, the advancing US troops came up against strong Japanese defenses positioned a ridge overlooking the bay.
+In mid-July, the advancing U.S. troops came up against strong Japanese defenses positioned a ridge overlooking the bay.
 This ridge, which provided good observation of Tambu Bay, allowing the Japanese to fire artillery down on to the landing beaches, was later named Roosevelt Ridge by the Americans, naming it after Major Archibald Roosevelt, the commander of the 3rd Battalion of the 162nd Infantry Regiment.
 The Battle of Roosevelt Ridge was subsequently fought between mid-July and mid-August, concurrently with actions to finally capture the village of Mubo and seize Mount Tambu as the Allies sought to draw reinforcements away from Lae, where an amphibious landing was planned for September 1943.
-Further afield, the US also launched the New Georgia Campaign.
+Further afield, the U.S. also launched the New Georgia Campaign.